priyansh-anand/steganographer/README.md

 **`lsb`** hides the file inside the pixels themselves (see [how it works](#how-it-works)).
 The image looks the same to the eye.
 The output has to be a lossless format (PNG, BMP or TIFF), because JPEG compression would destroy the hidden bits.
 The input can be anything Pillow can open, including JPEG.

+With a password, lsb mode also spreads the data over the whole image in an order that depends on the password, instead of filling the pixels from the top.
+Without the password there is no way to even tell that the image has something hidden in it, `--info` and `-e` only find it when given the password.

 **`endian`** appends the file after the end of the image data.
 Image viewers ignore anything after the end of the image, so it still opens normally.
 It works with any format and any file size, but anyone who opens the